 All radiography personnel working at the asphalt plant were badged and no un-badged personnel received any exposure during the event.
-The dosimeters worn by the radiography workers involved in the event were immediately sent off to Landauer for processing.
+The dosimeters worn by the radiography workers involved in the event were immediately sent off for processing.
 One individual received a dose to the extremities of 635.8 mSv (63.58 rem), which is over the allowable annual limit of 500 mSv (50 rem) for radiation workers.
 The other two employees received assigned extremity doses of 104.4 mSv (10.44 rem) and 26.1 mSv (2.61 rem), respectively.
 These three employees were removed from radiography operations for the remainder of the calendar year.
 Additionally, the licensee returned the radiography exposure device back to the manufacturer for investigation.

 Since the RSO had directed the individuals to move the whole-body dosimeters to the wrist, the licensee used the doses captured by the direct reading dosimeters worn at the chest to calculate the individual's whole-body doses.
 Each individual recorded their dosage after each attempt at recovery.
-The Agreement State regulatore directed the licensee to request that the dosimetry processor Landauer adjust the whole-body doses to reflect a whole-body dose calculated from the direct reading dosimeters as opposed to the dose captured by the dosimeter worn at the wrist.
-The adjusted whole-body doses to the three affected workers are 25.249 mSv (2.5249 rem), 21.878 mSv (2.178 rem), and 7.984 mSv (0.7984 rem).
-The Agreement State performed an investigation of the event and both the Agreement State and the NRC agreed that the individual's exposure did not exceed any AO thresholds.
+The State regulators directed the licensee to reflect a whole-body dose calculated from the direct reading dosimeters as opposed to the dose captured by the dosimeter worn at the wrist.
+The adjusted whole-body doses to the three affected workers are 25.19 mSv (2.519 rem), 21.78 mSv (2.178 rem), and 7.981 mSv (0.7981 rem).
+The Agreement State performed an investigation of the event and both the Agreement State and the NRC agreed that the individuals' exposure did not exceed any AO thresholds.